Registered Nursing and Registered Midwifery Graduate Programs

 Providing a unique opportunity in perioperative and perianaesthetic nursing, a specialty Interventional Suite Graduate Nurse Program is offered at Bendigo Health.
 The 12 month program offers two six month rotations in Theatre (scrub/scout) and Day of Surgery Admissions (DOSA) or Anaesthetics and Recovery.

-Graduates work 0.84 EFT (66.5hrs per fortnight) during the program and are offered ongoing contracts with Bendigo Health upon successful completion of the graduate program.
-Support is provided by the nursing education team, clinical support nurses, nurse unit managers, and nursing and interprofessional colleagues.
+Support is provided by the nursing education team, nurse unit managers, and nursing and interprofessional colleagues.

 How many rotations do you get and do I get to choose where I go?